dojo/docs/howto.rst

        <div dojoType="dijit.form.Button">whatever</div>
     </div>

-This will result in following
+This will result in the following

 .. codeviewer::